-- (3) On termination of the framework contract the payment service provider shall provide the payment service user free of charge, on paper or on another durable medium, in line with provisions of Paragraph 27(1) with both of the following: - (a) The latest available yearly statement as governed by the framework contract; and - (b) An interim statement covering the period from the last date of the statement as referred to in Paragraph 31(3)(a) until the date of the termination. - (4) If agreed in the framework contract, the payment service provider may terminate a framework contract concluded for an indefinite period by giving at least 2 months' notice in the same way as provided for in Paragraph 27(1). - (5) Charges for payment services levied on a regular basis shall be payable by the payment service user only proportionally up to the termination of the contract.
+- (3) On termination of the framework contract, the payment service provider shall provide the payment service user, on paper or on another durable medium and free of charge, the information referred to in Paragraphs 33(1) and 34(1), covering a period of at least thirteen months. - (4) If agreed in the framework contract, the payment service provider may terminate a framework contract concluded for an indefinite period by giving at least 2 months' notice in the same way as provided for in Paragraph 27(1). - (5) Charges for payment services levied on a regular basis shall be payable by the payment service user only proportionally up to the termination of the contract.
 If such charges are paid in advance, they shall be reimbursed proportionally. - (6) The provisions of Paragraph 31 are without prejudice to the relevant local legislation, including the Credit Institutions and Financial Institutions (Payment Accounts) Regulations (S.L.
 371.18), governing the rights of the parties to declare the framework contract unenforceable or void.